nykytenko/onyx-config/README.md

 ## Key features:
- - The ConfBundle is container for save configuration data.
+ - The ConfBundle is immutable container for save configuration data.
  - A ConfBundle may be created from text file or string array in run-time.
  - "#" is comment symbol in text file.
  - "=" and "->" is Key to Value separators in text file.